-POLS 316A - Rights & Liberties and U.S. Constitutional Law (3)
+POLS 316 - Rights & Liberties and U.S. Constitutional Law (3)

 An examination of how the Supreme Court interprets the U.S. Constitution in the area of the protection of natural and civil rights and liberties.
+A research paper is optional.